ahlem-phantom/poker-hands-euler-problem-54/README.md

 <!-- ABOUT THE PROJECT -->
 ##  About The Project
 This project is my unique take on solving <a href="https://projecteuler.net/problem=54">Problem #54 from Project Euler</a>.
 It is a Poker card game.  <br/>
-So basiacally we have a file (can be found at ressources folder) containing 1000 line == 1000 round.
+So basically we have a file (which can be found in the resources folder) containing **1000 lines == 1000 rounds**.
 <div align="center">
 <h1>
 <img src="https://github.com/ahlem-phantom/poker-hands-54_euler/assets/78981558/078427e3-f9e8-4c06-b97d-495e7d661e9b" width="300" height="500">
 </h1>
 </div>

-Each round is composed of 10 cards that should be divided to 2 hands related to 2 players.
+Each round is composed of 10 cards that should be divided into 2 hands related to 2 players.
 Each player should have 5 cards.
 <div align="center">
 <h1>
 <img src="https://github.com/ahlem-phantom/poker-hands-54_euler/assets/78981558/ff9d1c5a-4acd-4953-b694-d24ac166b920" width="500" height="200">